4.2 Headings

 • Do not overuse headings.
 Keep in mind that every sentence does not require its own heading, nor does every paragraph.
 Overuse of headings indicates an inefficient organization of ideas that needs revision.

 • Do not use a heading to introduce a table, figure, or list.
-You must have text below a heading that introduces and explains the figure or table.
+You must have text below a heading that introduces and creates a context for the figure or table.

 • Avoid creating “lone headings.”
 Ideally, a heading should have at least one, often several, paragraphs of text below it.
 A heading defines a SECTION of the document.
 In the example below, there are 2 first-level headings, 2 second-level headings, and 2 third-level headings.
 Having only one heading at a level is like having only one item in a list.
 Try to avoid it.